BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

   - Containerize FreeSurfer on x86
   - Cross compile x86 to PowerPC

 FreeSurfer - Open source software suite for processing and analyzing brain and MRI images.
-This is what will be containerized to run on PowerPC
+This is what will be containerized to run on PowerPC.

 Linux Server running CentOS - This platform is currently used for FreeSurfer computation.
-Switching to the Power9 computers will decrease time of computation.
+Switching to the Power9 computers will decrease time of computation and allow for a higher volume of requests.

 Client - ChRIS - MOC - Review Data - The end goal is to have a containerized FreeSurfer that is compatible with ChRIS and runs on PowerPC.
 This will allow users of the ChRIS client to have access to much more powerful computers for the image processing.